wrenhsieh18/LC-SQL50/readme.md

 I am a data engineer.
 This repository has my solutions to Leetcode puzzles.
-It contains database and regular software puzzles.
+It contains database and regular software fields.
 The regular softwre problems are solved by Python and database ones are solved primarily by MySQL query and a few by Pandas.